 What is the Health Experiences Research Network?

-The Health Experience Research Network (HERN) is a non-commercial, non-profit group, that seeks to bring patients’ voices to American health care.
-HERN is part of an international movement (DIPEx International) to share patient stories and create resources for patients of diverse identities with particular attention to the intersection of systemic racism and health.
+The Health Experiences Research Network (HERN) is a non-commercial, non-profit research group that seeks to bring patient voices to American health care.
+HERN is part of an international movement (DIPEx International) to enrich the understanding of people’s experiences of health, healthcare, and illness for the benefit of patients, caregivers, health care students and professionals, policymakers, and researchers.

 - Rural Veterans experiences with firearm injuries

-To access the data repositories, please email: firstname.lastname@example.org.
+To access the raw data from HERN modules, please email: email@example.com.

-To collaborate or contract with HERN to develop a new module, please contact OCTRI HERN Director Erika Cottrell: email@example.com.
+For more information about using HERN data in your research and/or to inquire about collaborating on a new module, please contact OCTRI HERN Director, Dr. Erika Cottrell: firstname.lastname@example.org.

 Project Spotlight: Childhood cancer module

 The childhood cancer module was supported by Kellee Parker, DO, who was an OCTRI TL1 Scholar and Pediatric Oncology Fellow at OHSU.
 Dr. Parker chose to complete her research fellowship with the OCTRI HERN team.
-She completed 40 interviews of families whose children experienced a cancer event.
+She helped identify families whose children experienced a cancer event to participate in HERN interviews.
 Analysis is underway with plans to finalize the web-module in 2020.
 Project outcomes include:

 - OCTRI TL1 Scholar study of clinical trial participation in pediatric oncology (manuscript in press)